tsweet77/spiritual-chat/README.md

 # spiritual-chat
 Allows you to talk to spiritual beings.

-The Spiritual Chat Web App is the most up to date, in the web folder.
+The Spiritual Chat Web App is the most up to date, in the WebApp folder.

 Demo: https://spiritualchat.intentionrepeater.com/